 In May 2013, Intuitive Surgical, the manufacturer of the daVinci, issued an “urgent medical device notification” alerting hospitals that it has “identified a potential issue” with one of the robot’s instruments that can cause internal burns.
 According to the notification, some of the robot’s curved scissors contain ”micro-cracks” that may not be visible to the naked eye and that ”may create a pathway for electrosurgical energy to leak to tissue during use and potentially cause thermal injury.”

-The notification specified, however, that Intuitive Surgical, hadn’t “confirmed evidence of patient injury attributable to this issue.”
+The notification specified, however, that Intuitive Surgical, had not “confirmed evidence of patient injury attributable to this issue.”